Kanika1609/Delhi-Metro-App_Project/README.md

 Dijkstra's Algorithm: The algorithm is used to compute the shortest paths from the source station to all other stations.
 The minimum distance to the destination station is then printed.

 Priority Queue: A set is used to implement a priority queue that helps in selecting the next station with the smallest known distance.

+How to Use:-

+Source Station: Enter the number corresponding to the source station from the provided list.

+Destination Station: Enter the number corresponding to the destination station from the provided list.

+Output: The program will display the minimum distance between the selected source and destination stations.